MuntasirSZN/getquotes/README.md

 ## 🛠️ Configuration

-GetQuotes can be configured using a JSON configuration file.
+getquotes can be configured using a JSON configuration file.
 The configuration file should adhere to the schema defined in `config.schema.json`.
 Here's an example of a configuration file:

 ```json
 {